dghuuloc/ODB/README.md

 __Closing the Cursor__ - closing the cursor means releasing the allocated memory.

+### PL/SQL Records

+A __record__ is a data structure that can hold data items of different kinds.
+Records consist of different fields, similar to a row of a database table.

+PL/SQL can handle the following types of records -
+- Table-based
+- Cursor-based records
+- User-defined records

 ### Subprogram
 ---
 A subprogram can be invoked by another subprogram or program which is called the __calling program__.